-- ▶ Does someone touch you or handle your body in a way that hurts or frightens you? - ▶ Does someone refuse to give you the help that you need to eat, dress or go to the bathroom? - ▶ Does someone prevent you from using important things like your glasses, hearing aid, cane, communication syster or wheelchair?
+- ▶ Does someone touch you or handle your body in a way that hurts or frightens you? - ▶ Does someone refuse to give you the help that you need to eat, dress or go to the bathroom? - ▶ Does someone prevent you from using important things like your glasses, hearing aid, communication system, cane, or wheelchair?